howed-neighbor/CS467/README.md

   ```
   Returns <code>Error: Invalid character entity</code>

   In our hardened web app, we'll return a <code>400 BAD REQUEST</code> error if we receive a request of this type.
 This will limit the types of XML requests we can process, but it will ensure protection against this vulnerability.
+Try using an API like [Postman](https://www.postman.com/) to send your own XML request to the server.

   ---